KK-iitjammu/Information_Retrieval_Project/README.md

 The aim of this project is to utilize the Elasticsearch functionalities for Information Retrieval task and in that specifically for query processing and retrieving top k results (i.e. documents) for the given query.

 This project involves writing two python notebooks:
-1. First notebook has a program parse the FIRE 2010 english Dataset and index all the documents using Elasticsearch APIs and then retrieving top k documents for all the queries in dataset.
+1. First notebook has a program to parse the FIRE 2010 english Dataset and index all the documents using Elasticsearch APIs and then retrieving top k documents for all the queries in dataset.
 2. Second notebook has a program to improve above results using Query Expansion and Rocchio Algorithm.

 ### Getting Started